BluesparkLabs/spark/README.md

 **4. Create a file named `.spark.yml` in your project's root.** This will be your project-specific configuration that Spark will use.

 To learn about how to write your configuration, please refer to our [`.spark.example.yml` file](https://github.com/BluesparkLabs/spark/blob/master/.spark.example.yml).

+**5. Create a file named `.env` in your project's root.** This will be your environment-specific configuration that Spark will use.
+Don't commit this file to your repository, it is meant to hold values that are not supposed to transfer between environments.
+Set a variable named `SPARK_MODE` inside the file.
+See more in the chapter about [Environment modes](#environment-modes).

+### Environment modes

+Spark can provide an environment with or without containers for PHP and the HTTP server.
+Our intent with that is to provide a sane—though not ideal—development environment on macOS.
+Those who are lucky enough to enjoy Docker on Linux can run the whole environment in containers, but developers on macOS are encouraged to set up their own PHP with a web server and leave only the rest (database, Solr etc. to Spark).
+(Our recommendation is to use Apache that ships with macOS and install PHP packages from https://php-osx.liip.ch.)

+To configure your environment mode, **create a file named `.env`** in your project's root and **set a variable named `SPARK_MODE`** to one of the following values:

+* `containers`
+* `containers--no-php-and-http-server`
+* `no-containers`

+When no containers are used, Spark will assume that PHP and the HTTP server runs locally, and your application takes care of connecting to other services, i.e. the database. `no-containers` is the fallback value when the `.env` file or the `SPARK_MODE` variable is missing.

 ### Recommended `composer.json` bits